When hip pain stops you from doing what you enjoy, it’s time to find a treatment that helps you regain function and get back to life.

 - Lateral snapping hip: constant popping in the outer hip when walking, getting up from a seated position or swinging your leg

-- Hip arthritis in the young and active patient: often the result of an injury to a joint
+- Hip arthritis in the young and active patient: often the post-traumatic result of an injury to a joint

 Symptoms of hip injuries or conditions

-- Limitation of activity
+- Stiffness or limitation of activity

 - Pain during and after activity